Matthew-Tate-Scarbrough/kjv/README.md

-# kjva
+# lut

-Read the Word of God + the Apocrypha from your terminal!
+Read the Word of God in your terminal!

-Forked from [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git), which is forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.
+Forked from [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git), which is forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git).

+This is the Luther 1545 Bible as accurately as I may do it; any issues are to be assumed not on my part content-wise.

+In terms of original material, it is wholly unmodified, but I did capitalise all instances of *der Herr* in the Old Testament to *der HERR*, irrespective of the Hebrew word, so do not assume that all instnaces of *der HERR* are 1:1 with YHWH in the Hebrew--the *.pdf* that I found, unfortunatelly, used *der GOtt* and *der HErr* (an issue on their part.)
+As you read, PLEASE feel free to jot down the corrections, edit the *.tsv* in your source code directory and request a modification here on Github.

+In Romans 3:28, Martin Luther controversially added the word *allein*; while I do understand why he did this, and I don't disagree with it in context of the New Testament, nevertheless, it is untrue to both the Majority and Minority texts and so I added parentheses around it.

-Smith added the apocrypha and made a better Makefile, however, I have rebranded it as "kjva," meaning kjv+apocyrpha, to avoid confusion with the original by bontibon, and have added a "-w" option, over the "-W."
+Technically, I added a "-w" option, over the "-W."

 ## Usage

-    usage: ./kjva [flags] [reference...]
+    usage: ./lut [flags] [reference...]

       -l      list books
       -w      no line wrap